 With that in mind, head out for your 10-minute retest run.
 If possible, run in the same location as before so you can get a good comparison.

 With these past 14 days of running, strength, and mobility, you are primed to continue your training.
-Don’t forget that our Beginner Running Program is a perfect next step to keep progressing in your running.
+Don’t forget that our Beginner Running Plan is the perfect next step to keep progressing in your running.

 Download the app to check out this and all our other full training plans from 5k to half marathon and beyond.
 Our incredible running community is there with you as well in this awesome sport of running!